• Skip to primary navigation

 3 - Serrano Peppers

-Serrano peppers are a solid option for replacing Scotch Bonnets.
+Serrano peppers are a solid option for replacing Scotch Bonnets (Capsicum annuum).
 They offer a good amount of heat, falling between 10,000 and 23,000 Scoville Heat Units (SHU).

 We find Serrano peppers in most grocery stores, making them convenient.

 Want more info?
-Check out our Serrano pepper substitutes guide.
+Check out Serrano ham flavor swaps for recipes.

 4 - Thai Bird's Eye Chilies